 When including the graduation year and degree, the order is degree, major (if provided) and year: John Doe, B.A.
 1987 or Jane Smith, M.S.
 Chemical Engineering '05.

 And or but may begin a sentence.
 This approach can be useful in providing a transition between closely related sentences.
 But it shouldn't be overdone.

 Not Cascades Range or Cascade Mountains.
 Cascades is acceptable in most cases; however, Cascade Range should be used on first reference for material distributed outside the Pacific Northwest.

 Don't use this term to refer to a female student.
-It can be used to indicate both sexes, however, such as in coed residence hall.
+It can be used to indicate more than one sex, however, such as in coed residence hall.